ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 * `config` &ndash; The CKEditor 5 context configuration.
 * `isLayoutReady` &ndash; A property that delays the context creation when set to `false`.
 It creates the context and the editor children once it's `true` or unset.
 Useful when the CKEditor 5 annotations or a presence list is used.
 * `id` &ndash; The context ID.
 When that property changes the component restarts the context with its editor and reinitialize it based on the current configuration.
 * `onReady` &ndash; A function called when the context is ready and all editors inside were initialized with the `context` instance.
-This callback will be called after the initialization and after restarts of editors or the context.
+This callback is also called after the reinitialization of the component if an error has occurred.
 * `onError` &ndash; A function called when the context has crashed during the initialization or during the runtime.
 It receives two arguments: the error instance and the error details.
     Error details is an object that contains two properties:
     * `{String} phase`: `'initialization'|'runtime'` - Informs when the error has occurred (during the editor/context initialization or after the initialization).